kieler/klighd-vscode/README.md

 #### Disclaimer

-Developing a language server that uses [KLighD](https://github.com/kieler/KLighD) to fulfill all requirements to be usable with these clients is no easy tasks.
+Developing a language server that uses [KLighD](https://github.com/kieler/KLighD) to fulfill all requirements to be usable with these applications is no easy task.
 Until the distribution of [KLighD](https://github.com/kieler/KLighD) and documentation about building your own language server is improved, feel free to seek advise from a member of the KIELER working group.